Two-particle Hadamard walk on dynamically percolated line and circle

 We can write $\rho_\infty$ explicitly as

-Now it is straightforward to show that the asymptotic state always has a positive partial transpose \cite{PeresPPT1996,HorodeckiPPT1996}.
+Now it is straightforward to analyze the partial transpose \cite{PeresPPT1996,HorodeckiPPT1996} of the asymptotic state.
 Indeed, from the expression of $F$ (\ref{F:projector}) it is clear that its partial transpose is the SWAP operator $W$.
 Hence, the partial transpose of the asymptotic density matrix reads

 The eigenvalues of this operator can be determined by direct calculation.
 We find that there are only three distinct eigenvalues